 Coachman’s Lodge & Resort

-Coachman’s Golf Resort in Edgerton is tucked into the heart of America’s dairyland, an ideal setting a stone’s throw southeast of Madison.
+Coachman’s Golf Resort is open for the 2020 season and are excited to welcome you.
+We are taking extra precautions this year with Covid 19 and all rooms and golf carts are sanitized after each use.
+We are located in Edgerton, which is tucked in the heart of America’s dairyland, an ideal setting a stone’s throw southeast of Madison.
 Descending from the rolling green hills, Coachman’s Golf Resort is a traditional lodge and resort oasis offering both guests and members alike a relaxing, unhurried golf experience.

 Golf is just part of the package at Coachman’s Golf Resort.
 The resort was designed for people who just want to play a good game of golf.
 Twenty-Seven holes of golf tempt guests with the opportunity to play golf course from the back door of their hotel rooms.
 Provided, of course, they check in with the starter first.